Sane219/Flower-Detection/README.md

 # 🌸 Flower Recognition using CNN

 This project is a deep learning-based flower classification model built with TensorFlow and Keras.
-It can classify flower images into five categories using a Convolutional Neural Network (CNN) architecture.
+It classifies flower images into five categories using a Convolutional Neural Network (CNN).

 ## 🧠 Model Overview